puffin-rocks/aoc24/README.md

 Posible arguments of cargo run:
 - -t {true or false}: if runs with test input, default = false
+- -b {true or false}: use bruteforce if implemented, default = false
 - -i {0..}: number of iterations to estimate computation time (0 means no estimation), default = 0
 - -fd {1..25}: from which day to compute puzzles, default = 1
 - -ld {1..25}: to which day to compute puzzles, default = 25